philrmass/style-explorer/docs/tasks.md

 ## Style Explorer Tasks

 ### To Do
-* Add color conversions hex to rgb & hsv
-* Add color tests
+* Dispatch color from color picker
-* Add currentColor reducer tests
-* Set color in color bar and picker from props
+* Set color in color bar and picker from store/props
 * Add source form as a controlled component
 * Load a local image
 * Add click/drag events to color picker